Ballet. Discipline. Harmony. Home.

 My reverie was interrupted by the arrival of sweets.
 The first one playfully announced as the house cocktail in the form of Spotted Owl candy.
 Made with pine eau de vie it must be eaten in one bite so that the tantalizing liquid can be released into your mouth and down your throat.

-As the finale to the 5-course meal we were served Lummi Island wildflowers with lemon verbana.
-They were served with cherry blossom ice cream and a lemon (it might have been lime) granita and small bits of meringue.
+As the finale to the 5-course meal, we were served Lummi Island wildflowers with lemon verbena.
+They were served with cherry blossom ice cream and lemon (it might have been lime) granita and small bits of meringue.
 I thought it would taste like potpourri, but it definitely didn’t.
 There were 15 different wildflowers collected from all over the property as well as candied leaves that tasted pretty close to mint.
 There were three in my dish and once I tasted one then the other, I pushed the last one aside to savor as my last bite because the initial taste had struck me with a sense of nostalgia.
-I can’t tell you why, it just did.
+I can’t tell you why it just did.

 Our last little gift was housemade caramel with toasted flax seed.
 We shared one and I took the second back to our room for a midnight snack.
 It was at that moment that chef Wetzel also visited the table and we engaged in conversation and shared our appreciation for his craft.
 Blaine is gifted, has a talented team that resonates rapture and zeal while remaining humble and unpretentious.

 He could be anywhere in the world, cooking at the top restaurants (and in reality he has) but he chooses to be “home” in the Pacific Northwest and for that, I count myself lucky.
 If you live on the West Coast and want to indulge in a true farm-to-table adventure then I implore you to get to The Willows Inn.
 It will be one of the most memorable moments of your life.
 A meal that you will look back on in twenty years time and say, “yes, that was worth it.”